emilmasoumi/ebpf-assembler/README.txt

   * Assembles the bytecode to object code.
   * Compiles the bytecode to C macro preprocessors.

-The assembler supports variables with a `var` construct that has the mnemonic
-signature: `var id imm|var` and is able to assign a numerical value to an identifier.
-Variables are mutable and symbolic names are resolved during parsing.
-The bytecode is statically type checked during compile time.
+Symbolic names are resolved during parsing and the bytecode is statically type checked during compile time.

 Instructions that have 32-bit equivalents are suffixed with `32`.
 For example:
 `mov32 r0 8` or `jne32 r1 r2 pc+4`.
 Some instructions cannot perform operations